 The Luck of the Irish

 Many of the online bingo games have made a feature out of the attraction to lucky charms.
+And so have some casino games as our friends from supercasinosites.com confirm.
 The luck of the Irish is a popular theme among the developers, and nothing epitomises this more than Virtue Fusion’s 40-ball Rainbow Riches.
 The numbers are called by the leprechaun host – who has a lilting Irish brogue – and the tickets are in the shape of a four-leaf clover.
 The additional prizes are also linked.
 The wishing well is activated when a player buys 5 or more tickets, and the separate jackpot is made up of three pots of gold.

 The 90-ball Lucky Numbers game also has an Irish theme but is based more on the elements of superstition.
 At the start of the draw, each player chooses three numbers, and if these are the winning ones in each of the rounds, the additional jackpot is awarded.
 There are three separate prizes – bronze for one number, silver for two, and gold for matching all three.

 When all is said and done though, luck may be attributed to something as simple as location.
 In 2013, Blackpool was named as Britain’s luckiest town, with 22 wins in just one bingo club.
 The amount that had been paid out at the time of the report was recorded to be an astounding £165,066.
 Second place went to Stockton-on-Tees, which had a total of 20 winners in one club.
 Glasgow brought in the most winners, with 54 wins across 4 separate clubs.
 Wales also had three clubs in the top ten, with Bridgend, Wrexham and Newport all paying out big jackpots.
 If you’re planning a house move in the near future, these kinds of facts might be something to take into consideration.